-28. Section 19 of P.L.2008, c.46 (C.52:27D-321.1) is amended to read as follows:
+44 28.
+Section 19 of P.L.2008, c.46 (C.52:27D-321.1) is amended to 45 read as follows:

-3 19.
-Notwithstanding any rules of the New Jersey Housing and 4 Mortgage Finance Agency to the contrary, the allocation of [low 5 income low-income tax credits shall be made by the agency to the 6 full extent such credits are permitted to be allocated under federal 7 law, including allocations of [4] four percent or [9] nine percent 8 federal [low income] low-income tax credits, and including 9 allocations allowable for partial credits.
-The affordable portion of 10 any mixed income or mixed use development that is part of a fair 11 share housing plan [approved by the council] that has obtained compliance certification, or a court-approved judgment of repose or 12 13 compliance, including, but not limited to, a development that has 14 received a density bonus, shall be permitted to receive allocations of 15 [low income] low-income tax credits, provided that the applicant can 16 conclusively demonstrate that the market rate residential or 17 commercial units are unable to internally subsidize the affordable 18 units, and the affordable units are developed contemporaneously with 19 the commercial or market rate residential units.
+46 19.
+Notwithstanding any rules of the New Jersey Housing and 47 Mortgage Finance Agency to the contrary, the allocation of [low income] low-income tax credits shall be made by the agency to the full extent such credits are permitted to be allocated under federal compliance certification, or a court-approved judgment of repose or compliance, including, but not limited to, a development that has

+2 law, including allocations of [4] four percent or [9] nine percent federal [low income] low-income tax credits, and including 3 4 allocations allowable for partial credits.
+The affordable portion of 5 any mixed income or mixed use development that is part of a fair

+6 share housing plan [approved by the council] that has obtained 7

+8 9 received a density bonus, shall be permitted to receive allocations of

+10 [low income] low-income tax credits, provided that the applicant can units, and the affordable units are developed contemporaneously with